Kamp Koral: SpongeBob's Under Years: Season 1 (2021–23)

+Season 2 (2024)

 Reception

 Allie Leatherman of Legacy Press felt that the series overplays the slapstick for comedic purposes that children would not find funny.
 She also argues that, "The shadows are extremely harsh, the color palette is ugly, and the backgrounds are boring and lifeless.
 The animation makes it unclear if it even takes place underwater.
 The character design is alright other than Patrick, who just looks like pink mush in the shape of a star."

 Jessica Curney of The Michigan Daily felt that the series is not needed and unnecessary for the franchise and that it does not have the same "spark" as the first three seasons of the original show.

 Mikel J. Davies of The Harvard Crimson wrote that the show "seems to fall short of becoming a beloved classic like its predecessor" and that its comedy is "shallow and unremarkable, much unlike the original show", but praised the decision to keep the original show's main cast of characters and their voice actors, and remarked that "in general, Kamp Koral is an entertaining and enjoyable show", and that "there is hope as the show continues", as "some of the episodes had that familiar spark of creativity".

+The show's announcement was met with backlash from fans when it was greenlit after the death of Hillenburg, who had previously expressed hesitation in deriving from the parent series.